abhayChandra01/abhayChandra01/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as Software Engineer at Xelpmoc Design And Tech Limited. ...
-- 💬 Ask me about web development as I am a highly self-motivated web developer who spends most of his time building applications, learning new things and keeping myself up-to-date with the latest technologies.
+- 💬 Ask me about web development as I am a highly self-motivated web developer.
+I thrive on building web applications and continuously expanding my skills with the latest technologies to create meaningful and innovative solutions.
-- Proficient in React.js & currently exploring Next.js.
+- Proficient in React.js.
 - 📫 How to reach me: https://www.linkedin.com/in/abhay-chandra/
 - I Know React.js | Redux.js Toolkit | Next.js | Node.js | HTML/CSS | JavaScript | C/C++ | MySql | MongoDB | FireBase